Mourners gathering Monday for funeral of Andrew Brown Jr.

 Mourners gathering Monday for funeral of Andrew Brown Jr.New

 ELIZABETH CITY, N.C.
 (AP) — Mourners will gather on Monday for the funeral of Andrew Brown Jr., a Black man shot and killed by deputies in North Carolina.
 The invite-only service at noon in a church in Elizabeth City follows public viewings held Sunday.
-The Rev. Al Sharpton will deliver the eulogy, and other speakers will include civil rights attorney Ben Crump and the Rev. William Barber II who leads the Poor People’s campaign.
-The 42-year-old Brown was shot and killed on April 21 by deputies attempting to serve drug-related search and arrest warrants, sparking days of protests in the city in rural northeastern North Carolina.
+The Rev. Al Sharpton will deliver the eulogy, and other speakers will include civil rights attorney Ben Crump and the Rev. William Barber II, who leads the Poor People’s campaign.
+The 42-year-old Brown was shot and killed on April 21 by deputies attempting to serve drug-related search and arrest warrants.
+His death sparked days of protests in the city in rural northeastern North Carolina.